2005 Portuguese legislative election: Social Democratic Party

 Two weeks later, on 17 July 2004, Santana Lopes was sworn in as Prime Minister.

-PS 2004 leadership election
+Socialist Party

 On early July 2004, PS leader Eduardo Ferro Rodrigues resigned from the leadership against President Jorge Sampaio decision to nominate Pedro Santana Lopes as Prime Minister, following the resignation of Durão Barroso, rather than calling a snap legislative election.
 New elections to select a new leader were called for 25 and 26 September 2004.
 Former environment minister José Sócrates, Manuel Alegre and the son of former President Mário Soares, João Soares, contested the leadership ballot.
 José Sócrates was elected by a landslide and the results were the following: